pydanny/pydanny.github.com/packages/pytest_p1.rst

 :category: book
 :slug: pytest-no-boilerplate-testing

 When I first encountered Holger Krekel's pytest_ this summer on `Jeff Knupp's blog`_ I felt like I had been living under a rock for years.
-I've been using Python's unittest_ framework since 2006 and nose_ to find tests since 2008, but here was another test framework dating back to at least `January 24, 2007`_.  **pytest** is a very mature testing tool for testing Python.
+I've been using Python's unittest_ framework since 2006 and nose_ to find tests since 2008, but here was another test framework that actually predates **nose**!  **pytest** is a very mature testing tool for testing Python.
 My favorite features:

 .. _`Jeff Knupp's blog`: http://www.jeffknupp.com/blog/2013/08/16/open-sourcing-a-python-project-the-right-way/